1t4chi/Trustworthy-AI-Relations/README.md

-# A Paper List for Relations between Trustworthy AI Concepts
+# A Paper Summary for Relations between Trustworthy AI Concepts

 This is a paper list for relations between trustworthy AI concepts, including
 - Utility (base)